endless-sky/endless-sky-wiki/CreatingGovernments.md

 	{filter specification...}
 ```

 Beginning in **v.
 0.10.3**, governments can be given travel restrictions which prevent fleets from that government from traveling to systems or landing on planets that match the [location filter](LocationFilters).
+These travel restrictions do not apply to mission NPCs that follow the player.
+Random fleet spawns can be made to ignore these travel restrictions by giving them the `unrestricted` [personality](https://github.com/endless-sky/endless-sky/wiki/ShipPersonalities#non-combat-goals).